Quick answer

 - Liquidity: Premium Bonds are more liquid than real estate, which can take months to sell.

-- Tax Efficiency: While real estate can be subject to various taxes, Premium Bonds maintain their tax-free status.
+- Tax Efficiency: While real estate can be subject to various taxes, Premium Bonds maintain their outside the scope of IHT status.

 In conclusion, Premium Bonds offer a unique combination of security, liquidity, and tax efficiency, making them a valuable component of a diversified investment portfolio.